emmanueluche/dune_imperium_uprising_4/Manual.md

 You start the game with a 10-card deck containing the same cards as the other players.
 Adding to and changing that deck is the key element of play in a deck-building game.
 During each round, you may acquire new cards to add to your deck.
 Because cards do many different things, each player's deck and strategy will diverge from the others as the game unfolds.

-Whenever you acquire a new Imperium or Reserve card, it is ﬁrst placed in your discard pile.
+Whenever you acquire a new Imperium or Reserve card, it is ﬁrst placed **in your discard pile**.
 Any time you're unable to draw a card because your deck is empty, you reshuffle your discard pile to form a new deck, then continue to draw as needed.

 There are also ways to **"trash"** cards, removing them from your deck altogether for the rest of the game.
 By strategically removing weaker cards from your deck, you increase the chances of drawing your stronger cards more often.
-> Cards of any type can override usual rules of the game!
+Cards of any type can override usual rules of the game!

 ### AGENTS (Page 6)

 You start the game with two Agents (and can gain a third during play).
 You send Agents to spaces on the game board, sometimes gathering resources, sometimes paying resources to advance your strategy.
 (This is explained fully in Phase 2: Player Turns, while board spaces are described in detail in the separate Board Space Guide sheet.)

-In DUNE: IMPERIUM — UPRISING, Agents and cards are tightly linked; you can't send an Agent to a board space without ﬁrst playing a card that allows it.
+In DUNE: ***IMPERIUM — UPRISING***, Agents and cards are tightly linked; you can't send an Agent to a board space without ﬁrst playing a card that allows it.
-> There Is No Mentat Agent In UPRISING.
+There Is No Mentat Agent In UPRISING.

 ### FACTIONS (Page 7)

 In DUNE: IMPERIUM — UPRISING, the four Factions represent powerful forces on Dune and elsewhere in the Imperium.
-Increasing your Inﬂuence and earning an Alliance with one or more of them is one of the key routes to victory in the game.
+Increasing your **Inﬂuence** and earning an Alliance with one or more of them is one of the key routes to victory in the game.
 See "Across the Imperium" on Page 2 for short descriptions of each of the Factions.

 Your Faction cubes begin at the bottom of each Faction's Inﬂuence track.
 Throughout the game, your Inﬂuence with a Faction will increase or decrease, depending on the cards you play and the actions you take.
 When you send an Agent to a Faction's board space, gain one Inﬂuence with that Faction by advancing your cube one space on its Inﬂuence track.
 Other game effects can also move your cube up (and occasionally down) the track.